Two months of mission work in Piura, Peru? Really God? I don’t even know Spanish!

 Talk about being set free!
 The physical things of our lives, especially broken relationships really do hold weight in our spiritual life.
 Again, lesson learned.

-About half way through after that conference, I went on a silent retreat.
+About two months after that conference, I went on a silent retreat.
 Other than sleeping I spent all my time in silence sitting in front of the tabernacle or blessed sacrament and begged for grace.
 That too was hard at first, but I didn’t run.
 I did feel a very strong resistance at first.
 I read the first few pages of The Introduction of the Devout Life by St. Francis de Sales and it was all starting to make sense.

 I was afraid and needed a nudge.
 You see we never have to beg, as God is a good Father and generously gives, but I begged anyway.
 I thought Lord, if you want me to go and stay in Piura, Peru then I’m asking for an extraordinary abundance of grace.
 Ask and you shall receive scripture tells us.
 I wasn’t asking to win the lottery or a new car, just grace.
 But grace is truly all we need.
 And He loves to pour it on, and on this daughter He certainly did!